Elia Alba: The Supper Club

 The project began in 2012.
 On July 2, 2013, Alba launched The Supper Club on Recess Analog, a non-profit New York studio and exhibition organization.
 As of 2019 the seven-year project has brought together over 60 contemporary artists of color, along with a cross-section of collectors and scholars, for intimate dinners and portraiture.
 Over 25 dinners, have been attended in New York City, many personally prepared by Alba.
-She partnered with two different arts organizations in New York City to create the dinners where invited contemporary artists of color could lay down their burdens and engage in meaningful conversation about art, life, pop culture, politics and race.
+She partnered with two different arts organizations in New York City to create the dinners where invited contemporary Black and Brown could lay down their burdens and engage in meaningful conversation about art, life, pop culture, politics and race.

-While the portraits created visual meaning – and revised the overwhelming whitewashing of American culture in media – the dinners were where the actual lived experiences of these artists of color could come to the forefront and be transformed into meaningful social and cultural criticism.
+While the portraits created visual meaning – and revised the overwhelming whitewashing of American culture in media – the dinners were where the actual lived experiences of these artists could come to the forefront and be transformed into meaningful social and cultural criticism.
 Initially invited as subjects of the portraits, the dinners began to be organized around invited hosts who would help to create the guest list, provide the prompts for discussion and guide the conversation.

-In January 2019 the first venture in taking The Supper Club outside of New York City came to fruition as The University of Texas Department of Art & Art History hosted the entire portrait series and additional dinners were held in Austin.
+In January 2019 the first venture in taking The Supper Club outside of New York City came to fruition as the University of Texas Department of Art & Art History hosted the entire portrait series and additional dinners were held in Austin.
 Also in 2019 with publication of the book, Elia Alba: The Supper Club (Shelley & Donald Rubin Foundation and Hirner Verlag), a unique historical documentation of African-American, Latin American, African, South Asian and Caribbean artists as a collective group was created.